alteryx/promote-r-client/README.md

 promote.metadata("NAME1",value1)
 promote.metadata("NAME2",value2)

-# specify the username, apikey and url, and then deploy
+# specify the username, api key and url, and then deploy
 promote.config  <- c(
   username = "YOUR_USERNAME",
   apikey = "YOUR_API_KEY",